codethesaurus/docs/docs/website/project-architecture.md

 ## Design Updates

-It's still the early stages, and things can change.
-I'll also probably forget things somewhere in here.
-Reach out if you're interested in helping make further improvements or if there's some piece I've forgotten.
+The project is still in its early stages and things can change.
+If you're interested in helping make improvements, or if you notice something that's missing, reach out!